vweevers/lento/readme.md

 #### cancelation

 [Destroying the stream](https://nodejs.org/api/stream.html#stream_readable_destroy_error) will cancel the query with a `DELETE` request to Presto, unless no requests were made yet.
 If the initial request is in flight the stream will wait for a response, which contains the query id that can then be cancelled.
 If cancelation fails the stream will emit an `error` (open an issue if you think it shouldn't).
+Regardless of success, the streams emits `close` as the last event.

 #### events

 Besides the usual [Node.js stream events](https://nodejs.org/api/stream.html#stream_class_stream_readable), the stream emits:

-- `id`: emitted once, with query id once known
+- `id`: emitted with query id once known
-- `info`: emitted once, with fully qualified info URL
+- `info`: emitted with fully qualified info URL
-- `columns`: emitted once, with raw data as returned by Presto
+- `columns`: emitted with an array of column metadata as returned by Presto
 - `stats`: emitted for each HTTP response, with raw data.

+**Note** The `id`, `info` and `columns` events may be emitted more than once due to retries.
+Subsequent `stats` events pertain to that retried query as well.

 <a name="createrowstream"></a>
 ### `createRowStream(sql[, options])`